frequently asked questions

 Crude oil that comes from the Pongamia nuts is a vegetable oil just like any other (olive, peanut, soy, etc).
 Where one type of oil is suitable for eating, others are suitable for different uses.
 The oil that comes from Pongamia trees are very suitable to use as raw material for the production of green, renewable fuels.
 The refining process used on our oils is called Hydrotreated Vegetable Oil (HVO).
 To get technical: it uses elevated temperatures and pressure to break down larger molecules such as those found in vegetable oils, into shorter hydrocarbon chains used in diesel engines.
 Renewable diesel is a ‘drop-in fuel’ that can decarbonize the existing diesel engines without any change to existing infrastructures. www.investancia.com

 A Pongamia tree has the potential to outlive us easily.
 Trees live for at least 50 years to more than 100 years.
-The reason we are only able to profit from the trees for 20 years has to do with the use of land and the local land owners.
-Take a look at question 10 from the General section as to why.
+The contracts with clients of Corekees are for a period of 20 years to compensate as much CO2 as possible (in the first years of the trees) and the pods are being harvested at full power.
+Take a look at the General section as to why.